dzhuffin/PerforceDiffMargin/README.md

 ![Screenshot](https://farm4.staticflickr.com/3893/15335334635_a88dc1f271.jpg)

 Perforce Diff Margin version 1.0.0 is the latest release supporting Visual Studio 2012 it uses p4api.net version 2020.1.193.5313.
-You can [download it here](https://github.com/laurentkempe/GitDiffMargin/releases/tag/v3.2.2).

 ## Project idea and code base

-The project is a clone of [Git Diff Margin](https://github.com/laurentkempe/GitDiffMargin) I've adopted existing Git plugin to Perforce control system with some modifications.
+The project is a clone of [Git Diff Margin](https://github.com/laurentkempe/GitDiffMargin) I've adopted existing Git plugin to Perforce version control system with some modifications.

 ## Sponsor